ootbingo/oot-bingo-generator/doc/BALANCING.md

 Some goals are more difficult to complete than others.
 The `skill` column contains a bonus to reward picking difficult goals.
 The skill number of a goal is added to the `timey` duration to make it artificially longer.
-When performing optimally, that means players should be able to save a little time because the goals take shorter than the generator thinks.
+When performing optimally, that means players should be able to save a little time because the goals take less time than the generator thinks.
 The skill bonus goes up to 1 minute max.

 ### time

 The goal times that the generator uses can be found in the `time` column.
-They are currently the sum of the `timey` and the `skill` columns.
+They are currently the sum of the `timey` and `skill` columns.
 Potential new adjustment columns could be added to it in the future, but currently:

 ```
 time = timey + skill